 Best for: Small to midsize companies, creative and marketing teams.

-Workfront is a work management platform that offers a smart, connected and agile way to handle your work processes.
+Workfront is a work management platform that offers a smart and connected way to handle your work processes.
 It aims to create an “operational system of record” where you can manage all projects and tasks.
 Workfront offers diverse benefits for the needs of different teams, such as marketing, IT, and agencies.

 Pros: Workfront provides you with a single dashboard where you can handle numerous projects and work streams, and automate the review and approval processes.
 Create standardized procedures and template workflows.
 Unlike Scoro, Workfront is well-suited for enterprise-level companies.